dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 `Evaluate()` compares the predicted values for the test dataset and produces various metrics, such as accuracy, you can explore.
 Specifically, we can gauge the accuracy of our model using Discounted Cumulative Gain (DCG) and Normalized Discounted Cumulative Gain (NDCG) which are included in the `RankingMetrics` returned by `Evaluate()`.

-When evaluating the `RankingMetrics` for this sample's model, you'll notice that the following metrics are reported for DCG and NDCG:
+When evaluating the `RankingMetrics` for this sample's model, you'll notice that the following metrics are reported for DCG and NDCG (the values that you see when running the sample will be similar to these):
 * DCG - @1:1.0191, @2:1.5128, @3:1.8371, @4:2.0922, @5:2.2982, @6:2.4641, @7:2.6051, @8:2.7240, @9:2.8234, @10:2.9133

 * NDCG - @1:0.1184, @2:0.1719, @3:0.2082, @4:0.2372, @5:0.2608, @6:0.2798, @7:0.2960, @8:0.3096, @9:0.3210, @10:0.3314

 The NDCG values are most useful to examine since this allows us to compare accuracy across different queries.
 The potential value of NDCG ranges from **0.0** to **1.0**, with 1.0 being a perfect model that exactly matches the ideal ranking.

 With this in mind, let's look at our model's values for NDCG.
 In particular, let's look at the value for **NDCG@10** which is **.3314**.
 This is the average NDCG for a query returning the top **10** hotel search results.
 While **.3314** may seem low compared to **1.0**, a more realistic goal is to reach **.5407** which is the score of the first place winner in [Expedia's Personalize Hotel Search contest on Kaggle](https://www.kaggle.com/c/expedia-personalized-sort/leaderboard).
-To increase the model's accuracy, you would need to continue experimenting with feature engineering improvements.
+To increase the model's accuracy, we would need to experiment with feature engineering to continue to improve our model.

 Refer to the following code used to test and evaluate the model: